AidanBilon/ToyotaInnovationChallengeS23/README.md

 # ToyotaInnovationChallengeS23
-Trained Deep learning AI model in Python using OpenCV, NumPy, Matplotlib, and Roboflow API to inspect the quality of sticker application on car body holes.
+Deep learning AI model in Python using OpenCV, NumPy, Matplotlib, and Roboflow API to inspect the quality of sticker application on car body holes.
+The AI model was trained to identify open, closed, and partially closed cases, on different coloured parts, lighting, and angular positions, ensuring effectiveness in every environment at a high confidence value.
+This software awarded us with the most systematic engineering approach by the TMMC employees.